brainlife/app-slicer-fsl/README.md

 # Generate images of tissue type masks

 This app will generate QA images of the five tissue type masks (GM, WM, CSF) generated from MrTrix3 using FSL slicer functionality.
+If you haven't generated the 5tt masks yet, you can just input the T1 and it will automatically generate the masks for you.
+The goal of this app is to provide quick QA of the 5tt segmentation and generate images for paper figures.

 ### Authors